boxiby/rsschool-cv/cv.md

 * Figma
 * Git
 * Gulp

+### Experience
+I am working on an e-commerce project at luval.by.
+My responsibilities include creating a website on CMS Bitrix, optimizing it for search engines such as Google and Yandex, and developing PPС and marketing activities.

 ### Education
 * Belarusian state university of information science and radio electronics - **IT - Programmer**